InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 One of the best ways of being intentional about showing your child the power of prayer is to provide him or her with a prayer journal.
 I know in my own life, when I'm able to see answers to prayer, I am more likely to realize it's power— and I am more likely to see the answers when I have journaled my prayers.

-Whether you are a homeschool mom, Christian school mom or public school mom, what's the one piece of advice on raising Godly children in this Godless world you would give to moms like you?
+Whether you're a homeschool mom, Christian school mom, or public school mom, what's the one piece of advice on raising Godly children in this godless world you would give to moms?

 3/12/2019 09:28:58 am